 — Gustave Moynier, co-founder International Committee of the Red Cross

 Launched in May 2016, the Manual on International Law Applicable to Military Uses of Outer Space (MILAMOS) Project aims to develop a widely-accepted manual clarifying the rules applicable to the military use of outer space by both States and non-State actors.
 These rules would govern and regulate activities that can be conducted in times of peace, as well as in periods of tension and armed conflict.
+Such ideas build on the consensus of a panel of international experts who took part in the Expert Roundtable on International Law Applicable to Military Activities in Outer Space, which was convened at McGill in 2015.

 Such a manual will clarify the limitations international law places on the threat or use of force in outer space.
 It aims to look at how, against the backdrop of rapidly developing technologies and applications, what uses and objects are considered lawful or outrightly prohibited in the event of an outbreak of conflict in outer space.